 Saga Partners is and will continue to be a tiny speck in the investment management world.
 While we are pretty far from the point that size might become a limiting factor, we will close to new investors way before we believe size could start hurting performance.
 We do not know what the investing landscape will look like at that time but we can use today’s world to back into rough numbers.

-While the size of the Saga Portfolio has grown at a fast pace this past year (off a relatively small base) as a result of both performance and new funds entering the Portfolio, it is not our goal to become one of the largest investment funds in the world.
+It is not our goal to become one of the largest investment funds in the world.
 It is also not our goal to maximize the potential fees that can be earned from managing it.
 We started the Saga Portfolio as a way to manage other people’s money in the same way we had managed our own.
 Nearly all of our personal investable assets and much of our close family’s investable assets are in the Saga Portfolio.

 Is Value Investing Dead?